jdeath/Hubspace-Homeassistant/README.md

 Please ask support questions in homeassistant forums: https://community.home-assistant.io/t/add-support-for-hubspace-by-afero/306645

 ### Breaking Change:
+Now supports services for capabily not provided by the itegration.
+See Services section below

 Thanks to @dloveall this release will automatically discover most devices.
 Specifying your freindlynames is still possible, but this now finds most models attached to your account.
 There may be some that are not auto discovered.